KZ to MN_2: Astana, the steppe, Semey

 We were staying downtown; after some sour-cream pancakes I had craved for, we went for a walk along Irtysh River, the chief tributary of the great Ob River.
 Cormorants were resting on the sand banks, school girls were running through the park, and the bridge over water was crowded with people going about their daily chores, in spite of the rain.
 Fall was in full swing.

-Semey was grey and foggy that day, but the colourful and delicate window frames kept fascinating me all through the taxi ride to the bus station.
+Semey was grey and foggy that day, but the colourful and delicate window frames continued to fascinate me during the entire taxi ride to the bus station.
 We were leaving Kazakhstan.

 /Russia and Mongolia followed./